 Test management is a complex world.
 It involves a lot of coordination, communication, documentation and tooling.
 Test case management tools exist to improve the lives of software testers.
-Free test case management tools are often good alternatives to paying for licenses, and they’re certainly good alternatives to using a traditional spreadsheet for managing tests.
+Free test case management tools are often good alternatives to paying for licenses, and they can certainly be good alternatives to using a traditional spreadsheet for managing tests.

 In a world of paid SaaS products, it’s easy to forget there are other options available.
 In this article, we’ve included a list of free test case management tools and a quick description of each.